 If they are following the processes, be confident that your salespeople are putting your assets and tools to use, and marching to the beat of one drum.
 Chances of you hitting your numbers are high because your team members are synchronized to leveraging assets when the moment calls for it.

 Conversion rates are important because it allows you to lower your customer acquisition cost.
 If you optimize conversion rates, you fundamentally increase revenue per prospect, acquire more clients and expedite end goals of increasing sales velocity.
 On average, sales folks convert roughly 7% of quality meaningful conversations to sales forecast, which means every conversion rate must be evaluated.
-In my opinion 7% is bad, so make yours 10%. #raisethebar
+In my opinion, 7% is unremarkable, so make yours 10%. #raisethebar

 Here are 10 conversion rates that will help you optimize performance: